jerryrw/arcfour/README.md

-# RC4 library for MacOS
+# RC4 library for MacOS and Linux

-An RC4 encryption dynamic library.
+An RC4 encryption dynamic library for MacOS and Linux.

 ## Description